cyounes/cyounes.github.io/_posts/2012-10-26-basicmenu.md

 layout: post
 title: Basicmenu Library
 comments: true
-description: "An open source library coded in C, allows the programmer to create and display a menu easily in his/her console application on linux and mac os x, works with C/C++ programs."
+description: An open source library coded in C, allows the programmer to create and display a menu easily in his/her console application on linux and mac os x, works with C/C++ programs.
+categories: [Development]
+tags: [Library, C]
 ---